CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/main-panel.md

 ### Main Toolbar

+To the left of the Main Toolbar, several icons that perform different actions on the currently selected flow.
+The icons displayed and their actions depend on the current operating Mode.

-The Main Toolbar displays the current Mode is displayed to the right of the Main Toolbar, and can have the following values:
+To the right of the Main Toolbar the current Mode is displayed, and can have the following values:

 * View – the user only has [`View`][View] permissions on the flow and cannot edit it.
 * Edit – the user has [`Edit`][Edit] permissions and can add or delete function blocks from the flow’s workspaces and change the block’s configuration.
 * Debug - the flow is executing in Flow Editor.
 * Debug Edit – edits may be undertaken to the paused executing flow without losing any runtime values assigned to the variables.

-To the left of the Main Toolbar, several icons that perform different actions on the currently selected flow.
-The icons displayed and their actions depend on the current operating Mode.

 ### Workspaces